simreaney/SCIMAP-QGIS/README.md

 ## Tips

 - Choose a stream threshold appropriate for raster resolution.
 The threshold is area-based and is converted internally to cell count.
 - For very high-resolution DEMs, runtime can be long.
-Minutes to hours for large catchmnts (2000 km2 plus)
+Minutes to hours for large catchments (2000 km2 plus)
 - If outputs look sparse or too dense, tune Stream Initiation Threshold first.

 ## Troubleshooting